sktime/sktime-dl/README.rst

 	cd sktime-dl
 	docker build -t sktime_gpu .

-Run the Docker container:
+Run a container using the image:
 ::
-	docker run --gpus all --rm -it sktime_gpu:latest
+	docker run --gpus all --rm -it sktime_gpu:latest bash

-Run all tests with:
+Run all the tests with:
 ::
 	pytest -v --cov=sktime_dl